 There have been calls from both within and outside of Parliament for mothers’ details to be included in marriage registration.

 Two other Private Members Bills, in similar terms to one another, have been introduced in the current Parliamentary session.
-The Home Office has prepared Explanatory Notes for the Registration of Marriage (No.2) Bill 2017-19, which was presented to Parliament by Dame Caroline Spelman in November 2017.

-In England, Wales and Scotland, same sex couples have the option to marry or to register a civil partnership if they wish to gain legal recognition for their relationship.
+In England and Wales and Scotland, same sex couples have the option to marry or to register a civil partnership if they wish to gain legal recognition for their relationship.
 In Northern Ireland, same sex couples may register a civil partnership but may not marry.
 Across the UK, opposite sex couples may marry but they may not register a civil partnership.